aliasgar1978/facts_finder/docs/u_doc/executions_2.rst

 .. important::

-	Use this method-2 if parsed excel device fact also available along with device commands output captures.
+	Use this method, if parsed excel device fact also available along with device commands output captures.
-	This will enable for more advanced technique to modify for the custom variables later on.
+	This will enables more advanced technique to modify for the custom variables later on.

 Detailed How To